ebowman/api-first-hand/README.md

 - Swagger domain model definitions and parameters onto Scala case classes (managed)
 - Swagger domain model constraints onto Play validations (managed)
 - Generators for random test data and parameter values (managed)
-- Unit tests for invalid and valid parameter sets // validating your service at the API boundary (managed)
+- Unit tests for for invalid and valid parameter sets // validating your service at the API boundary (managed)
 - Swagger path definitions onto skeletons for Play controller implementations (unmanaged)
 - Skeletons for domain-driven controller implementation and customized deserializers
 - Wrappers for Play route files to convert semantics from HTTP-related to domain-related (controller_base)